team113sanger/lucamotion/README.md

 ## Introduction

-This is a simple bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for mutliplexed crispr counting using the WTSI CASM crispr-lib-matching tool
+This is a simple bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for mutliplexed crispr counting using [LUCA]((https://gitlab.internal.sanger.ac.uk/casm/crispr/crispr-lib-matching)) – CASM-IT's latest generation CRISPR-tool.

 ## Pipeline summary

-In brief, the pipeline takes a set CRAM files, a set of CRISPR library files containing guide sequences, and
+In brief, the pipeline takes a set CRAM files containing CRISPR reads (alongside their indexes) a set of CRISPR library files containing guide sequences, and an experiment file and generates counts for each of the guides in the CRISPR library file.

 ## Inputs
-`samples`: Path to a set of CRAM files `reference_genome`: Path to the reference genome used in generating CRAM files `experiment_file`: Path to a CRISPR-lib-matching experiment `.yaml` `library_file_directory`: Path to a directory containing the guide sequences used in a screen `outdir`: Path to output results.
+`samples`: Path to a set of CRAM files (`path/**.cram`) `reference_genome`: Path to the reference genome used in generating CRAM files `experiment_file`: Path to a CRISPR-lib-matching experiment file `.yaml`.
+See [LUCA](https://gitlab.internal.sanger.ac.uk/casm/crispr/crispr-lib-matching) for a more thorough explanation.
+`library_file_directory`: Path to a directory containing the guide sequence files used in a screen `outdir`: Path to output results.

 ## Usage

-The recommended way to launch this pipeline is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that submits nextflow as a job and records the version (**e.g.** `-r 0.4.0`)  and the `.json` parameter file supplied for a run.
+The recommended way to launch this pipeline is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that submits nextflow as a job and records the version (**e.g.** `-r 0.0.2`)  and the `.json` parameter file supplied for a run.

 An example wrapper script:
 ```